Subgroup decomposition in $\text{Out}(F_n)$, Part IV: Relatively irreducible subgroups: Abstract

 \section{Abstract}

 This is the fourth and last in a series of four papers, announced in \cite{HandelMosher:SubgroupsIntro}, that develop a decomposition theory for subgroups of $\Out(F_n)$.

 In this paper we develop general ping-pong techniques for the action of $\Out(F_n)$ on the space of lines of $F_n$.
-Using these techniques we prove the main results stated in \cite{HandelMosher:SubgroupsIntro}, Theorem~C and its special case Theorem~I, the latter of which says that for any finitely generated subgroup $\h \subgroup \Out(F_n)$ that acts trivially on homology with $\Z/3$ coefficients, and for any free factor system $\F$ that does not consist of (the conjugacy classes of) a complementary pair of free factors of $F_n$ nor of a rank~$n-1$ free factor, if $\h$ is fully irreducible relative to $\F$ then $\h$ has an element that is fully irreducible relative to~$\F$.
+Using these techniques we prove the main results stated in \cite{HandelMosher:SubgroupsIntro}, Theorem~C and its special case Theorem~I, the latter of which says that for any finitely generated subgroup $\h \subgroup \Out(F_n)$ that acts trivially on homology with $\Z/3$ coefficients, and for any free factor system $\F$ that does not come from a complementary pair of free factors of $F_n$ nor from a rank~$n-1$ free factor, if $\h$ is fully irreducible relative to $\F$ then $\h$ has an element that is fully irreducible relative to~$\F$.
 We also prove Theorem~J which, under the additional hypothesis that $\h$ is geometric relative to~$\F$, describes a strong relationship between $\h$ and a mapping class group of a surface.

-Recall from the introduction \Intro\ the main theorem of this series, and recall also a separately stated special case to which the general case will be reduced in Section~\ref{SectionReduction}: \begin{description} \item[Theorem C.] For each finitely generated subgroup $\h \subgroup \IA_n(\Z/3)$ and each $\h$-invariant multi-edge extension of free factor systems $\F \sqsubset \F'$, if $\h$ is irreducible relative to this extension then then there exists $\phi \in \h$ which is fully irreducible relative to the extension $\F \sqsubset \F'$. \item[Theorem I.] For each finitely generated subgroup $\H \subgroup \IA_n(\Z/3)$ and each $\H$-invariant free factor system $\F$, if $\F \sqsubset \{[F_n]\}$ is a multi-edge extension and if $\H$ is irreducible relative to $\F$ then then there exists $\phi \in \H$ which is fully irreducible relative to $\F$. \end{description} In this paper we prove these theorems, and the closely related Theorem~J which is a version of Theorem~I that applies under the additional hypothesis that $\h$ is ``geometric relative to~$\F$'', meaning that every nongeometric lamination pair of every element of $\h$ is supported by~$\F$ (Definition~\ref{DefGeometricAboveF}).